Guide

 • Accumulated depreciation: Reduces asset value over time

-• No repayment required: Not money owed to anyone
+• Repayment: Not required because it's not money owed to anyone

 Here's more about current and non-current liabilities.